Communication-Efficient Federated Optimization over Semi-Decentralized Networks: Numerical Experiments

 where the training weights $\bW_1\in\mathbb{R}^{32\times 784}$, $\bW_2\in\mathbb{R}^{10\times 32}$, $\boldsymbol{c}_1\in\mathbb{R}^{32}$, and $\boldsymbol{c}_2\in\mathbb{R}^{10}$.

-To verify the robustness of \alg~to diverse topologies, we consider a well-connected Erd\H{o}s-R\'enyi topology with the $0.3$ connectivity probability ($\lambda_w=0.38$) and a disconnected Erd\H{o}s-R\'enyi topology with the $0.1$ connectivity probability ($\lambda_w=0$).
-To simulate the highly data-heterogeneous scenario, we evenly split the sorted \texttt{MNIST} dataset to $n=10$ agents, where agent $i$ will receive the data with label $i$, for $i\in[n]$.
-Moreover, we set the batch size $b=100$, the number of local updates $T_o=10$ and the agent-to-server communication $p \in\{1,1/\sqrt{n},1/n,0\} = \{1,10^{-0.5},10^{-1},0\}$.
+To verify the robustness of \alg~to diverse topologies, we consider a well-connected Erd\H{o}s-R\'enyi topology with a connectivity probability of $0.3$ (corresponding to $\lambda_w=0.38$) and a disconnected Erd\H{o}s-R\'enyi topology with a connectivity probability of $0.1$ (corresponding to $\lambda_w=0$).
+To simulate the highly data-heterogeneous scenario, we evenly split the sorted \texttt{MNIST} dataset to $n=10$ agents, where agent $i\in[n]$ will receive the training data associated with label $i$.
+Moreover, we set the batch size $b=100$, the number of local updates $T_o=10$ and the agent-to-server communication probability $p \in\{1,1/\sqrt{n},1/n,0\} = \{1,10^{-0.5},10^{-1},0\}$.
 To reduce the impact of randomness, we run every experiment with 3 different seeds and show the average results in Figure \ref{fig:different_topology}.

 In Figure \ref{fig:different_topology}, our \alg~shows impressive robustness to high data heterogeneity and different topologies, including the well-connected network (\cf~Fig \ref{fig:er3}) and the disconnected network (\cf~Figure \ref{fig:dis}).
 By comparing Figure \ref{fig:er3} with Figure \ref{fig:dis}, we observe that better connectivity makes gossip communication sufficiently efficient to mix information.
 As a result, heterogeneous communication with a smaller $p$ can attain a comparable performance to that of \alg~with $p=1$ in Figure \ref{fig:er3}.
-Notice that the performance of \alg~with no agent-to-server communication degenerates remarkably when the graph is disconnected.
+Notice that the performance of \alg~with no agent-to-server communication degenerates remarkably when the network is disconnected.
 In contrast, semi-decentralized \alg~(\ie, $0<p<1$) maintains performance levels similar to \alg~with $p=1$.
 It illustrates that a few number of agent-to-server communication rounds can largely mitigate the impact of the network connectivity, even for disconnected graphs.